edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 **Non-backward compatible changes include, but are not limited to the following:**

-1. A GUID is no longer produced
+* A GUID is no longer produced
-2. A PROTOCOL is no longer produced
+* A PROTOCOL is no longer produced
-3. A PPI is no longer produced
+* A PPI is no longer produced
+* Changing a Protocol, PPI or GUID's USAGE from CONSUMES to PRODUCES
-4. A PCD's access method was changed in the code, such as using PcdGetEx instead of PcdGet macros
+* A PCD's access method was changed in the code, such as using PcdGetEx instead of PcdGet macros
-5. A PCD's access method was changed due to a change in the DEC file that declared the PCD
+* A PCD's access method was changed due to a change in the DEC file that declared the PCD
+* A PCD from one package is replaced by a PCD from another PACKAGE
+* Adding or changing entries to a DEPEX expression

+**Examples of backward compatible changes include, but are not limited to the following:**
+* Removing a Library Class dependency
+* Changing a SOMETIMES\_PRODUCES or SOMETIMES\_CONSUMES to PRODUCES or CONSUMES
+* Removing entries from the DEPEX expression
+* Adding additional .C or .UNI files to a module (such as splitting a single .C file into .C and .H files)
+* Removing a GUID, PROTOCOL or PPI that had a USAGE of CONSUMES or SOMETIMES_CONSUMES

 ### VERSION_STRING value
 The value consists of a major number and a minor number.

 #### Major Number
-1. If the FILE_GUID value changes, the major number shall be reset to a starting value.
+1. If the FILE\_GUID value changes, the major number may be reset to a starting value, such as 1, or it may be incremented.
-2. If the FILE_GUID value is unchanged and new functionality is added due to new UEFI/PI Specification releases, the major number shall be incremented.
+2. If the FILE\_GUID value is unchanged and new functionality is added due to new UEFI/PI Specification releases, the major number shall be incremented.
-3. If the FILE_GUID value is unchanged and new functionality is added due to other Industry Standard Specification releases, the major number shall be incremented.
+3. If the FILE\_GUID value is unchanged and new functionality is added due to other Industry Standard Specification releases, the major number shall be incremented.

 #### Minor Number
 1. If the FILE\_GUID value changes, the minor number shall be reset to a starting value.